Battle of Mirebeau: Battle

 John initially adopted a defensive posture similar to that of 1199: avoiding open battle and carefully defending his key castles.
 John's operations became more chaotic as the campaign progressed, and Philip began to make steady progress in the east.
 John became aware in July that Arthur's forces were threatening his mother, Eleanor, at Mirebeau Castle.
 Accompanied by William de Roches, his seneschal in Anjou, he swung his mercenary army rapidly south to protect her.
 His forces caught Arthur by surprise and captured the entire rebel leadership at the battle of Mirebeau.
-It was also probable that Eleanor, elder sister of Arthur, also with a better claim to England, was captured in the battle as well.
+It was also probable that Eleanor, Fair Maid of Brittany, elder sister of Arthur, also with a better claim to England, was captured in the battle as well.
 With his southern flank weakening, Philip was forced to withdraw in the east and turn south himself to contain John's army.

 Aftermath

 Though John defeated the Lusignans, he was still contested by Philip II of France.
 At some indeterminate point soon afterwards, it is presumed that Arthur was murdered.
-With Eleanor, Fair Maid of Brittany strictly imprisoned in England, John had secured his throne, but his controversial removal of Arthur turned the support of local counts against him.
+With Eleanor of Brittany strictly imprisoned in England, John had secured his throne, but his controversial removal of Arthur turned the support of local counts against him.
 For the next two years, John dealt so arrogantly with the counts of Anjou and Poitou that large numbers switched sides to support Philip II, who continued to incrementally advance from one hilltop castle to the next in Normandy.
 This culminated in the Siege of Château Gaillard, which ended in 1204.
 John's relief attempts were defeated, the castle fell, and his position in France was destroyed.

 The captivity of Eleanor prevented her from succeeding Brittany, ending the line of succession of Geoffrey Plantagenet; the effective successor was Alix half-sister of Arthur from House of Thouars.